chenggavin/TicTacToe/README.md

 # Tic-tac-toe

-A recreation of the childhood table-flipper.
+A clone of childhood game: Tic Tac Toe.

-Coded in HTML
+## Technologies

+HTML, CSS , JavaScript , and Bootstrap.